 perhaps Pope Paul VI was not speaking the language of Canon Law when he said ‘approved local custom’??? …and of course it came out prior to the 1983 Code….

-Actually, I think Paul VI was speaking in canonical terms when he referred to approved local custom.
+Actually, Paul VI was speaking in canonical terms when he referred to approved local custom.
 The 1917 Code of Canon Law has a section on custom that is quite similar to the parallel section in the 1983 Code.
 One of the things that both Codes require for a local custom to attain the force of law is that it must be approved by the competent authority.
-It thus strikes me that Paul VI’s phrase “approved local custom” is a direct reference to the 1917 Code’s requirements for a custom being able to regulate this subject.
+Paul VI’s phrase “approved local custom” is a direct reference to the 1917 Code’s requirements for custom being able to regulate this subject.

 Since the 1983 Code’s treatment of custom is very similar, and thus not an integral reordering of the law on this point, Paenitemini’s statement regarding approved local custom will still apply today (mutatis mutandis).

-My contention, which has strengthened upon reviewing the custom canons in detail, is that the “two smaller meals that don’t add up to a second meal” concept simply fails to attain the status of an approved local custom in the United States.
+But the “two smaller meals that don’t add up to a second meal” concept simply does not have the status of an approved local custom in the United States under the Code of Canon Law.

 To see why, consider the following canons: